deterministic-arts/DartsCLCalendar/README.md

  - H. Hinnant's [C++ date/time proposal][hinnant]

 **This library is work in progress** It is currently somewhat usable as a `local-time` replacement for limited use cases.
-Right now, it is still missing the time zone calculation stuff, without which it should be pretty unusable to anyone (including me).
-I welcome input and feedback, though.

 ## Date/Time Representations